Monday, Tuesday, Thursday

 Clients provided with social service

-Our social workers see clients on a first-come, first-served basis at both the Springdale and Rogers Centers during the following times:
+Our Care Advocates see clients on a first-come, first-serve basis at both the Springdale and Rogers Centers.

 Our Counseling Services utilize graduate college students who are working toward master’s degrees in counseling.
 The graduate students work under the direct supervision of a Licensed Professional Counselor contracted by the Samaritan Community Center.

 We offer counseling in English and Spanish (when Spanish-speaking graduate students are available), and our services are open to the public, including children, adolescents, couples, and families.
 We also offer group therapy, and play therapy for children.

 Common issues dealt with in counseling sessions include (but are not limited to): stress, depression, anxiety, relationship problems, family or parenting issues, ADHD, and loss/grief.

 Counseling clients are seen on an outpatient basis only.
 No emergency services or medications are available through this program.
 Counseling services are available at both our Rogers and Springdale Centers.

 “We focus on meeting each client just where they are.
 So many of our clients do not have a support system.
 We are here to offer client advocacy through crisis intervention and case management, by assisting in supporting the process of connecting clients to the resources they need.”

 Springdale Care Advocate